Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Discussion of experimental results

 \subsection{Effect of photon polarization and photon energy on ARPES spectra}

 Several factors influence the intensity variation within a single ARPES spectrum and the differences between spectra taken at different setups.
-Those differences are usually attributed to the dependence of the transition matrix element on photon energy, light polarization, symmetry of the underlying electronic wavefunctions, as well as the geometry of the experimental setup\cite{Moser2017}.
-The influence of light polarization on ARPES intensity in Co$_{1/3}$NbS$_2$ is exemplified through Fig.~\ref{nfig3}.
-The spectra recorded using different photon polarizations are usually used to analyze the orbital content of the electronic bands\cite{Cao2013, Sirica2016}.
+Those differences are usually attributed to the dependence of the transition matrix element on photon energy, light polarization, symmetry of the underlying electronic wavefunctions, as well as the geometry of the experimental setup \cite{Moser2017}.
+The influence of light polarization on ARPES intensity in Co$_{1/3}$NbS$_2$ is exemplified in Fig.~\ref{Lfig05}.
+The spectra recorded using different photon polarizations are usually used to analyze the orbital content of the electronic bands \cite{Cao2013, Sirica2016}.
 For this, it is advantageous to align the emission plane of the experimental setup to the mirror plane of the crystal.
 Unfortunately, this condition cannot be fulfilled in our case, as the intercalated compound has no mirror symmetry planes.

-The influence of variation in photon energy on ARPES spectra is shown in Fig.~\ref{nfig4}.
+The influence of variation in photon energy on ARPES spectra is shown in Fig.~\ref{Lfig04}.
 It primarily manifests through the shift in intensity from lower to higher binding energy upon rising the photon energy.
-This shift is in accordance with Fig.~\ref{fig1}(c) and our expectations regarding the atomic character of different bands, encoded through colors of the calculated curves in Figs.~\ref{fig2}(d) and (e), with Nb orbitals contributing mainly to bands up to 1 eV binding energy, and Sulphur orbitals dominating the bands in the remaining part of the spectrum.
+This shift is in accordance with Fig.~\ref{Lfig01} (c) and our expectations regarding the atomic character of different bands, encoded through colors of the calculated curves in Figs.~\ref{Lfig03}(c) and (d), with Nb orbitals contributing mainly to bands up to 1 eV binding energy, and sulfur orbitals dominating the bands in the remaining part of the spectrum.